 But when it comes to simplicity and ease of use, that’s a very good thing.
 The Chromecast leaves all the smarts to your smartphone, tablet, or computer, simply acting as a conduit through which your TV can access content.
 Find what you want to watch or listen to on your personal device, “cast” it at the Chromecast with the tap of a button and, voilà, it’s on your TV.
 That includes any content you can put on a Chrome window, meaning anything on the web.
 It’s not that the other options here are complex — in fact, they’re all quite manageable — but the Chromecast takes the top spot here.

 Well, technology moves fast, so the winner in this category is generally the most recently released product.
-As of our most recent update, that would be the Roku Express and Streaming Stick, of which the Streaming Stick is superior.
+As of our most recent update, that would be the Roku Streaming Stick+.
 Moving on!

 Winner: Amazon Fire TV Stick

-When it comes to the sheer number of available apps (not counting games) the Roku Express, with access to more than 1,000 apps (or channels, as Roku calls them) wins by a landslide.
+When it comes to the sheer number of available apps (not counting games) the Roku devices, with access to more than 1,000 apps (or channels, as Roku calls them), win by a landslide.
 You can also use the official Roku app to select content on your smartphone.
 Chromecast apps (“Cast Enabled” apps) also number in the thousands now, but support for the casting platform between PC, Android, and iOS devices varies, which can be frustrating.

-We’ve owned one Roku device or another for the last four years, and more recently added a Fire TV set-top box and Fire TV Stick.
-Having grown accustomed to the Fire TV interface, this has become a tough call to make.
-The Roku interface is extremely user friendly — some might even call it “bubbly” — whereas the Amazon Fire TV interface has a little more techno-flash, yet is still very able to take care of business.
+We’ve owned one Roku device or another for the last several years, but also have put some serious time into testing Fire TV set-top boxes and streaming sticks.
+As we’ve now come to use both the Roku and Fire TV interfaces regularly, this has become a tough call to make.
+The Roku interface is extremely user-friendly — some might even call it “bubbly” — whereas the Amazon Fire TV interface has a little more techno-flash, yet is still very able to take care of business.
 We enjoy using both for different reasons, and neither is significantly better than the other by any objective measurement, so we’re calling this one a draw.
 While Chromecast does have a lot of functionality via the Home app, it doesn’t really have a traditional UI, per se.
+Instead, you’ll be navigating apps and content libraries through your phones, tablet, PC, or whatever device you happen to be casting from.
+While that does technically put it behind the other devices, as long as you’re comfortable with your casting device of choice, Chromecast is incredibly simple.